Impact Other’s Lives With a Public Health Master’s Degree

-The Master of Public Health degree transitions students from exploring theoretical concepts to applying their skills in hands-on, real-world situations.
-You will take a Public Health Practicum course to practice your knowledge and skills.
+The online Master of Public Health degree transitions you from exploring theoretical concepts to applying your skills.1 You will take the Public Health Practicum course to practice your knowledge and skills.
 It requires a minimum of 150 hours of supervised field experience.

-Community health programs, such as vaccination programs and preventive medicine education initiatives, have a positive impact on communities.
+Community health programs, such as vaccination programs and preventive medicine education initiatives, can have a positive impact on communities.
 Public health professionals may work in social service agencies, health policy and planning organizations, state health departments and healthcare companies.

 - Medical and health services manager